nulib/nul-rdc-scripts/Image/iqc/README.md

 **--verify_techdata**, **-t** This will use ExifTool to check the bit depth and color profile of images and compare them against expected Access and Preservation file specifications used by RDC. <br/>
 **--all**, **-a** This is equivalent to using the commands `--verify_metadata --verify_techdata --verify_checksums md5`. <br/>
 ### Examples <br/>
-- Run the Command using the run.py script located in pandas_testing/image_processing <br/>
+- The script can be run without installing using the run.py script located in the base iqc directory. <br/>
 - You may need to make the script executable first.
-In order to do so, type `chmod 755` into the command line on a mac followed by a space, then drag and drop the run.py file into the command line and press return.
-The full command should look something like `chmod 755 path/to/git/folder/pandas_testing/image_processing/run.py` <br/>
+In order to do so, type `chmod 755` into the command line on a Mac followed by a space, then drag and drop the run.py file into the command line and press return.
+The full command should look something like `chmod 755 path/to/git/folder/iqc/run.py` <br/>
-- You can check if the script is executable by trying to bring up the help text `run.py -h` <br/>
+- You can check if the script is executable by trying to bring up the help text `path/to/git/folder/iqc/run.py -h` <br/>
 - Once the script is executable, you can run it by setting the correct inputs and outputs: `path/to/git/folder/pandas_testing/image_processing/run.py -i path/to/input/folder -o path/to/csv/mycsv.csv --inventory path/to/inventory/folders` <br/>
 - The commands can be included in any order as long as each is followed by the correct path (i.e. `--inventory` should always have the path to a csv file after it regardless of where it is in the command). <br/>